 - 1. Connect both the computer and your unit to the same network and make sure they can "see" each other as network restrictions might prevent them from communicating. - 2.
 Turn on both the computer and the unit. - 3.
-On your unit, ensure that Toolbox X is open. - 4.
-At the bottom of the button bar, tap (i) - 5.
-Tap Platform. - 6.
+On your unit, ensure that ToolBox X is open. - 4.
+At the bottom of the button bar, click 1

+- 5. Click Platform. - 6.
 Scroll down until you can see the IP address.